- How the CPS may find out about a private prosecution

 DPP Consent Cases

-For some offences, the private prosecutor needs the consent of the DPP to the prosecution.
-If the proposed prosecution passes the Full Code Test, the CPS will then take over the prosecution.
-If the proposed prosecution fails the Test, consent to prosecute will not be given.
+If an offence requires the DPPs consent to prosecute, the private prosecutor must seek that consent.
+If the proposed prosecution passes the Full Code Test, the CPS will take over the prosecution.
+Conversely, if the proposed prosecution fails the Test, the DPPs consent to prosecute will not be given.

-A private prosecutor, or an intending private prosecutor, or a defendant in a private prosecution, will sometimes ask you to disclose documents or information.
+A private prosecutor, or an intending private prosecutor, or a defendant in a private prosecution, will sometimes ask for the disclosure of documents or information by the CPS.
 The rules about CPS disclosure of material to third parties direct the way the CPS deals with this kind of request.

 The right to bring a private prosecution does not confer on an intending private prosecutor a right of access to the statements, photographs, reports or other documents held by the CPS: R v DPP ex parte Hallas 87 Cr.
 App.
 R. 340.
 Nor would a defendant have a right to obtain documents from the CPS.